cloudfoundry-tutorials/cf4devs/site/content/application-basics/environment-variables.md

 cf set-env training-app TRAINING_KEY_3 training-value-3
 ```

 Notice the CLI provides a tip: `TIP: Use 'cf restage training-app' to ensure your env variable changes take effect`.
-If you access your app in a browser before restarting/restaging you will see why; the app does not see the new environment variables yet.
+If you access your app in a browser before restarting/restaging you will see why -- the app does not see the new environment variables yet.

-Now restart the app and view it in a browser (we will discuss restart versus restage in a later section).
+Now restart the app and view it in a browser.
+(We will discuss restart versus restage in a later section).
 You should see the three environment variables you set above.

 ```
 cf restart training-app